ZihuaTan/Fall-detection-project/README.md

   <img  src="doc/cap_piture_lying.jpg" width="320" height="180">
   <img  src="doc/ML_result_for_lying.JPG" width="320" height="180">
 </p>
-As you can see above, on the left are the input pictures and on the right are the output pictures of the machine learning model.

 2. The image is sent to the Openpose to generate the join keypoints of human being.
 This will produce a Json file that contains all the join keypoints of humans in the image.
 <p align="center">